Torgeir Husevaag / home / poker / At the bottom of the pyramid |

 |

 The piece visualizes both a flow of information and currency.
-It continues my explorations of statistics-as-art from the previous projects SuperSystematic and 100 Courses, but combines it with the visual language from Poker Drawings I and II. |
+It continues my explorations of statistics-as-art from the previous project SuperSystematic, but combines it with the visual language from Poker Drawings I and II. |